Canonical Ramsey numbers for partite hypergraphs: Introduction

-for the restriction of $e$ to the vertex classes indexed by~$J$.
-We say a colouring $\phi\colon E\to\NN$ is \emph{$J$-canonical}, if for all edges $e$, $e'\in E$ we have
+for the restriction of~$e$ to the vertex classes indexed by~$J$.
+We say a colouring $\phi\colon E\to\NN$ is \emph{$J$-canonical} if for all edges~$e$, $e'\in E$ we have

-Moreover, we say the colouring is \emph{canonical} if it is $J$-canonical for some $J\subseteq [k]$ and a subhypergraph is a \emph{canonical copy}, if the colouring $\phi$ restricted to its edges is canonical. \end{dfn}
+Moreover, we say the colouring is \emph{canonical} if it is~$J$-canonical for some $J\subseteq [k]$ and a subhypergraph is a \emph{canonical copy} if the restriction of $\phi$ to its edges is~$J$-canonical for some $J\subseteq [k]$. \end{dfn}

 Since $e_\emptyset=\emptyset$ for all edges $e\in E$, we observe that $\emptyset$-canonical colourings are monochromatic.
-For the other extreme case we note that $[k]$-canonical colourings are injective and as usual we refer to those as \emph{rainbow} colourings.
+At the other extreme, the $[k]$-canonical colourings are injective and as usual we refer to those as \emph{rainbow} colourings.

-Similarly as above, we define $\ER(K^{(k)}_{t,\dots,t})$ as the smallest integer $n$ such that every colouring $\phi\colon E(K^{(k)}_{n,\dots,n})\to \NN$ of the edges of the complete $k$-partite $k$-uniform hypergraph with vertex classes of size $n$ yields a canonical copy of $K^{(k)}_{t,\dots,t}$.
+Similarly to the above, we define $\ER(K^{(k)}_{t,\dots,t})$ as the smallest integer~$n$ such that every colouring $\phi\colon E(K^{(k)}_{n,\dots,n})\to \NN$ of the edges of the complete~$k$-partite~$k$-uniform hypergraph with vertex classes of size~$n$ yields a canonical copy of $K^{(k)}_{t,\dots,t}$.
 It follows from the work of Rado~\cite{R54} that these numbers exist and a simple probabilistic argument employing a random colouring with~$t^{k}-1$ colours shows

 where $o(1)\to 0$ as $t\to\infty$.
 We establish a comparable upper bound, which resolves a problem raised by Dob\'ak and Mulrenin~\cite{DM}.